Sakura Gardens of Los Angeles Review: Real Costs & Quality of Care

 Sakura Gardens combines Japanese traditions with quality care at competitive LA market rates.
 Japanese-American seniors can maintain cultural connections while receiving necessary support.

 Pricing starts at $3,920 per month for independent and assisted living, with memory care at $5,840.
-These rates are in line with Los Angeles averages and include specialized cultural programming that distinguishes Sakura Gardens from typical senior communities.
+The rates include specialized cultural programming that distinguishes Sakura Gardens from typical senior communities.

 You get bilingual staff, authentic Japanese cuisine, and culturally appropriate activities.
 Care levels allow residents to transition between options as their needs change.